History of Deportivo de A Coruña: 1995–1996

-The atmosphere didn't change much when Deportivo stumbled towards December.
-A match in Bilbao was lost 1–0 in the final minutes and Deportivo hadn't scored a Liga goal for more than 4.5 matches.
+The atmosphere did not change much when Deportivo stumbled towards December.
+A match in Bilbao was lost 1–0 in the final minutes and Deportivo had not scored a Liga goal for more than 4.5 matches.
 Toshack said that “my squad is quite old and needs to be changed a lot to be able to think about the future”.
 The only positive aspect of these weeks was the 4–0 on aggregate elimination of Trabzonspor in the Cup Winners’ Cup.
 Neither did much change during the remainder of the season.
 On occasions, the team was inspired, like surrounding the change of year when three matches were won in a row: 6–0 at Rayo Vallecano, followed by a 3–0 home win against Real Madrid (all goals scored by Bebeto) and a 2–0 victory at Real Oviedo.
 Deportivo climbed five positions in the table.
-In January for the first time in many years a point was taken away from Barcelona (1-1) and another remarkable away win was achieved, this time at Salamanca (5-0).
+In January for the first time in many years a point was taken away from Barcelona (1-1) and another remarkable away win was achieved, this time at Salamanca (5–0).
 According to Toshack, “Deportivo have been the best Spanish team in January.
 Some may have equaled us, but certainly haven’t done better”.
-But that month also saw the exit of the Copa del Rey-holders at Tenerife and giving away a 0–1 lead at Valencia (2-1 loss).
+But that month also saw the exit of the Copa del Rey-holders at Tenerife and giving away a 0–1 lead at Valencia (2–1 loss).
 Deportivo finished the month as eighth in Spain.

 In February, Toshack's team only took two points out of a possible twelve and were tenth at the end of March 1996.
 What sparkled some light on that campaign were the performances in Europe as in March 1996 Spanish neighbours, and winners of the year before, Zaragoza were kicked out by Deportivo.
 Youngster David Fernández gave the Galicians a 1–0 home win while a goal of Bebeto in the away match proved to be enough to secure the pass (1-1).
 That month, Toshack accused his squad of having “a lack of ambition, not being hungry enough.
 This team lacks some bastards”.
-In April, a late and undeserved home defeat against Paris-Saint Germain (0-1) spoiled the European campaign and the team couldn't fix it in Paris (1-0 defeat).
-The team wasn't prepared yet for European success.
+In April, a late and undeserved home defeat against Paris-Saint Germain (0–1) spoiled the European campaign and the team could not fix it in Paris (1–0 defeat).
+The team was not prepared yet for European success.
 But three wins and one draw in the Liga that April seemed to save Depor's season.
 Since the home win against Albacete, on 1 October 1995, the best qualification would be a sixth place on 29 April 1996.
-It wasn't to be though, because the Galicians only took one point out of the final twelve and suffered a terrible 0–4 home defeat against Real Oviedo.
+It was not to be though, because the Galicians only took one point out of the final twelve and suffered a terrible 0–4 home defeat against Real Oviedo.